ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 We'd like to attach multiple receipts to the same signed claims, each receipt endorsing the issuer signature and a subset of prior receipts.
 This involves down-stream ledgers verifying and recording these receipts before issuing their own receipts.

-# SCITT REST API
+# Transparency Service API

-> We may summarize in the architecture, and put the rest in an appendix.
+Editor's Note: this may be moved to appendix.

 ## Messages